How to keep your child motivated?

 What is the Chummie Reward System?

-- The reward components of the Chummie bedwetting alarm system were designed with the help of a child psychologist specifically for bedwetting treatment.
+- The reward components of the Chummie bedwetting alarm system were designed for bedwetting treatment.
 Included with your Chummie alarm you will find a progress diary and an achievement certificate.

 - When you use these reward components, your child will feel supported and will be excited by the progress they see themselves making.